fgarsombke/coinbasepro_DCA_bot/README.md

 #### Customize settings
 Update `settings.conf.example` with your API key info in the "sandbox" section.
 I recommend saving your version as `settings-local.conf` as that is already in the `.gitignore` so you don't have to worry about committing your sensitive info to your forked repo.

+#### Where to run your bot?

+The bot can be run on your local computer (desktop, laptop) or in any cloud provider.
+I set mine up in AWS using a nano EC2 instance.
+It's about $3/month.
+This way I don't have to think about keeping a local computer running so that the cronjob runs each day.

 #### (Optional) Create an AWS Simple Notification System topic
 This is out of scope for this document, but generate a set of AWS access keys and a new SNS topic to enable the bot to send email reports.